 How Long Will I Have to Wear My Compression Garment?

-The exact time can significantly vary according to the medical procedure you underwent.
+The exact time can significantly vary according to the medical procedure you went through.
 For example, postpartum women can wear compression garments for four months.
-But the average range of cosmetic surgeries is four to six weeks, like in breast augmentation and butt lifting.
+But the average range of cosmetic surgeries is four to six weeks, like in breast augmentation and butt lifts.

 Why Can’t I Wear My Compression Garments During Shower?

-Technically, you can, but it isn’t advisable.
-They’ll get wet and may take a long time to dry, and this won’t be the best scenario because you should wear them all day long.
+Technically, you can, but it isn’t wise.
+They’ll get wet and may take a long time to dry, and this won’t be the best situation because you should wear them all day long.
 Also, as long as you wear your garments right after your shower, taking them off won’t affect your healing process.